Computer Science & Electrical Engineering

 Dr. Dan Tappan, Computer Science Program Director

-Dr. Stuart Steiner, Cyber Program Director
+Dr. Stuart Steiner, Cybersecurity Program Director

 Mr. Rob Lemelin, Internship Coordinator